rumblesan/atomiix/README.md

 ## Running

-To use Atomiix, start up the audio engine by running the following in the SuperCollider IDE
+To use Atomiix, start up the audio engine by running the following in the SuperCollider IDE.

 `Atomiix.setup(57120, 57121);`

 Create a file in Atom with the *.ixi* extension.

-From the *Atomiix* sub menu from the *Packages* menu in Atom, then click *Start Atomiix*.
+From the *Atomiix* sub menu in the *Packages* menu in Atom, click *Start Atomiix*.

 ## Key mappings

 To evaluate code, any of the following key combinations can be used :-

+* Ctrl-Enter
 * Alt-Up
 * Alt-Right
-* Ctrl-Enter

 Alt-Left can be used to evaluate lines and free the agents on those lines.